We have 40 horses, ponies and donkeys in our care

 Scrumpy was born at the sanctuary.
 She was Truly’s foal.
 Scrumpy is a good natured, excitable, girly mare.
 When she was weaned from Truly, Sonny started looking out for her and they are to this day close friends.
 We call him her uncle.
 Scrumpy has never known anything bad happen to her, so has not been scared in anyway, which is obvious to see when we are teaching her new things

 Bess, another piebald, has been at the sanctuary twice.
 She had a stay for a few months when she was three; we worked hard to get her manageable, only to have her owner sell her to a dealer.
 The money was more important to her than poor Bess.
 This caused huge upset at the sanctuary as we knew how vulnerable she was.
 A couple of months later a friend noticed her for sale in a magazine.
 In the picture which was with the advert she looked frightened and so a group of volunteers made the journey to where she was and listened to a pack of lies about what she had achieved etc..
 When they had finished, we told them who we were and negotiated a far more realistic price and took her home again to the sanctuary.
 She had been so mistreated when they tried to break her that we had to leave it a year before starting her training again

 Azrah was an unwanted foal and came to our sanctuary with an almighty chip on his shoulder.
 He can be very aggressive with other horses and, if the mood takes him, he can be aggressive with people.
-Thankfully the aggression has mellowed a little over the years and he now shares a field with Kes.
+Thankfully the aggression has mellowed a little over the years but he still goes out in the paddock alone

 Sky is a large Shetland, brimming with personality.
 She came to live at the sanctuary because her owner died and she has a condition called laminitus: this is managed at the sanctuary, so that she stays well.